marcoalopez/strength_envelopes/README.md

 **Strength envelopes** is a pet project consisting of a series of free open-source multi-platform [Jupyter notebooks](https://jupyter.org/) aimed at building strength envelopes for the lithosphere.
 The notebooks are primarily intended for educational purposes (especially for hands-on courses) but are easily adaptable for more advanced modelling.
 The programming language used in the notebooks is [Python](https://www.python.org/) but does **not require previous knowledge of Python for its use**.
 All the notebooks are intended to be self-explanatory with a smooth learning curve.

 > **Important disclaimer**: The project is currently under development.
-As a personal project, I develop it in my spare time and, therefore, without specific deadlines.
+As a pet project, I develop it in my spare time and without specific deadlines.
 Anyway, I hope to have most of the notebooks completed by early 2021.
 Stay tuned.

 ## The notebooks
 To visualize the content of the notebooks just click on the topic you are interested in